hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 <p align="center"><iframe src="https://hcbc.connect.hms.harvard.edu/Input_select_demo/?showcase=0" width="300" height="200px" data-external="1"></iframe></p>

-> Within the choices argument, you can see that we made a placeholder value in the first position, `"Pick a game" = ""`, and this visualizes as the default placeholder.
+> **NOTE:** Within the choices argument, you can see that we made a placeholder value in the first position, `"Pick a game" = ""`, and this visualizes as the default placeholder.
 Otherwise, the placeholder will default to the first element in the choice vector.

+Some additional arguments for `selectInput()` are provided below:

 | Argument | Description |  Example  |
 |----------|-------------|-----------|